Fast Facts

 Residents of Finniss Street

-• 33 Finniss Street [this street number no longer exists] was the residence of Johns James Hill, electrician and his wife Dorothy Inez Hill (nee Dorothy Inez Bunting, daughter of Jabez Bunting) in 1939.[1]
+• 33 Finniss Street [this street number no longer exists, street was renumbered c1950s] was the residence of Johns James Hill, electrician and his wife Dorothy Inez Hill (nee Dorothy Inez Bunting, daughter of Jabez Bunting) in 1939.[1]
 [See Bunting F T for more details about the Bunting family]

 .